apaezp/the-one-app/README.md

-# TheOneApp : One app to rule them all!
+# TheOneApp : One App to rule them all!

 WEBSITE: https://the-one-app.netlify.app/